 Welcome to Hyperion Records, an independent British classical label devoted to presenting high-quality recordings of music of all styles and from all periods from the twelfth century to the twenty-first.

 Hyperion offers both CDs, and downloads in a number of formats.
 The site is also available in several languages.

 Please use the dropdown buttons to set your preferred options, or use the checkbox to accept the defaults.

-Festival invitations have included Highgate, Husum, Whittington and Cervo Chamber Music.
-Callaghan has also performed frequently on BBC radio and television.
-In chamber music he has collaborated with Ning Feng, Jack Liebeck, Giovanni Guzzo, Tim Hugh, Thomas Gould, Raphael Wallfisch and the actors Timothy and Samuel West, and Prunella Scales.
-His extensive repertoire has included complete cycles of Beethoven and Brahms chamber works, and a three-concert residency at St John’s Smith Square in London, exploring the piano quartet medium.
-Contemporary music performances have included works by Joseph Phibbs, Julian Anderson and Kenneth Hesketh, and he was invited by the Royal College of Music to play Boulez’s Dérive II as part of their ‘Variable Geometry’ series.
-His world premiere recording of Paul Patterson’s Allusions for two violins and piano (with Midori Komachi and Sophie Rosa) was released in 2017.
+Festival invitations have included Highgate, Whittington and Cervo Chamber Music, collaborating with such artists as Jack Liebeck, Sheku Kanneh-Mason, Thomas Gould and Raphael Wallfisch, and the actors Simon Callow, Timothy and Samuel West, and Prunella Scales.
+Contemporary music performances have included works by Joseph Phibbs, Julian Anderson and Kenneth Hesketh, and he was recently invited by the Royal College of Music to play Boulez’s Dérive II as part of their ‘Variable Geometry’ series.